RAG: What YOU Need to Know to Apply AI at Work

 Step 2: Prepare Your Data

 You need to identify and prep your data source—the one your RAG is retrieving from.
-This could be internal documents, public datasets, or external data from the internet.
+This could be internal documents, public datasets, other data sources, or external data from the internet.

 It’s important to clean and preprocess your data for efficient indexing.
 Convert documents to a machine-readable format (like JSON or CSV).